Frequently Asked Questions (FAQs) From Prospective Graduate Students

 A. Graduate students who are not full-time employees at Shippensburg University are eligible for a graduate assistantship, which pays for a tuition waiver for up to 9 credits, and employment at $10.00 per hour taxable, received in a biweekly check in exchange for 250 hours of campus work per semester.
 Once an applicant has been admitted and confirmed their intent to enroll, access is granted to search available graduate assistantships on campus.
 Graduate assistantships are not available for those pursing their doctoral degree or professional certificates.

 At the graduate level, full-time status is six (6) credits or more per semester.
 To be eligible for Federal loans, you must take a minimum of three (3) credits per semester.
 Taking one class (typically three (3) credits one course) per semester is considered part-time and is eligible for Federal loans.
 All students are eligible for loans through private lenders.
 For additional information, please review the Financial Aid Reference Page or contact the Office of Financial Aid.

-Q. Do you offer any degrees 100% online?
+Q. What programs do you offer than can be taken 100% online?

 Q. Is there on campus housing for graduate students?

 A. On campus housing is available to graduate students during the academic year and summer in Mowrey Hall.
 Housing is available for the year or per semester.
-On-campus housing costs $1,800 per semester, but students may take advantage of employment on campus that can help to cover the cost of housing.
+On-campus housing costs less than $1,900 per semester, but students may take advantage of employment on campus that can help to cover the cost of housing.
 Contact the Housing Office at firstname.lastname@example.org or (717) 477-1701 for more information.

 Q. How many credits may I transfer to my graduate degree at Shippensburg?